verticalphotoplacer/VerticalPhotoPlacer/docs/index.md

 ### Simple correction

-This feature tries to estimate photo's ground altitude from GPS altitude.
+This feature tries to estimate a photo's ground altitude from GPS altitude.
 Required inputs are photos input folder and a DEM file (See Figure 7).
 In the correction method, please select <em><b>Simple correction</b></em>.
-DEM file could be SRTM (Shuttle Radar Topography Mission) or any applicable datasets (30 meter spatial resolution or less).
+The DEM file could be SRTM (Shuttle Radar Topography Mission) or any applicable datasets (30 meter spatial resolution or less).
 This is similar to the previous barometer-based altitude correction.

 <p align="center">
   <img align="middle" src="https://github.com/verticalphotoplacer/VerticalPhotoPlacerPlugin/blob/master/docs/img/SimpleUI.PNG?raw=true" alt="SimpleCorr_Guide">